-Every woman seems to respond differently and to have her own unique timetable for their treatment but there are some key measures that can give you the best chance of success.
+Every woman seems to respond differently and to have her own unique timetable for how they both respond to and suffer from hot flushes but there are some key measures that can give you the best chance of success.

 To support good hormone balance there are some natural aids that you incorporate into your self care hormone regime: